silshack/fall2013/oliviascodingscreen.md

 ---
 layout: post
-author: elliott
+author: odorsey
-category: notes
+category: post
-title: Fourth Class Notes
+title: Olivia's CodingBat Screenshot
 ---

 It's been a long process, but I finally got my screenshot for the CodingBat.com exercises.
 I do think that I'm going to go through a few of these again to make sure that I understand these concepts.